go-gorm/gorm.io/pages/docs/advanced_query.md

 // user -> User{ID: 111, Name: "jinzhu", Age: 18}
 ```

-`Assign` attributes to the record regardless it is found or not, and save them back to database.
+`Assign` attributes to the record regardless it is found or not, and save them back to the database.

 ```go
 // User not found, initialize it with give conditions and Assign attributes